Mutoo31/ArithmeticCoding/README.md

 or any other programming language, i.e. H.264, you know how much of a pain it can be to implement arithmetic coding correctly and efficiently.
 This library aims to solve that problem by providing a simple and efficient API for arithmetic coding operations.
-You'll need at least .NET Standard 2.0 to use this library, which means it works on .NET Framework 4.6.1+.
+You'll need at least .NET Standard 2.0 to use this library, which means it works on .NET Framework 4.6.1 or newer.
 Newest .NET versions are of course supported as well, i.e. .NET 10.

 # Getting started